-Your main point of contact would always be the class teacher and then following this you may need to speak to the SENCo (Mrs van Wyk).
+Your main point of contact would always be the Class Teacher and then following this you may need to speak to the SENCo (Miss Jenny Pincombe)

-What should you do if you feel that the support offered in the Information Report is not being delivered or is not meeting your child's needs?
+What should you do if you feel that the Local Offer is not being delivered or is not meeting your child's needs?

-First point of contact would be your child's classteacher to share your concerns.
-They will then escalate youyr concern as necessary.
-You may also wish to refer to the Special Educational Needs section of the Portsmouth City Council website (The Portsmouth Local Offer) for further information at https://portsmouthlocaloffer.org/
+First point of contact would be your child's Classteacher to share your concerns.
+You could also arrange to meet Miss Pincombe our SENCo and / or Mrs Lathem our Head of School.
+You may also wish to refer to the Inclusion Policy on our website or for further information see the Special Educational Needs section of the Portsmouth City Council website (The Portsmouth Local Offer) at https://portsmouthlocaloffer.org/